benblack769/benblack769.github.io/posts/blog/rect_cover.md

 ### Algorithm upper bound

 This sort of example is also the worst case.
+This proof assumes the typical assumption in computational geometric of inexactl alignment (LOOK UP PROPER TERM FOR THIS)

 Proof:

+Take a set of boxes *B*.

+The left-most box `lb = min_x(B)`, the region around which the tile must be selected for that box: `lr = {x1: lb.x1, y1:lb.y2 - tile_height, x2: lb.x1 + tile_width, y2: lb.y2 + tile_height}`.

+Now run the greedy algorithm until another box inside `lr` is chosen as the left-most remaining box.

+Without loss of generality, since the y axis is symmetric at this point in the argument, say that this box is higher in `y` than `lb`, and call it `lhb`.

+Keep running the algorithm until another box inside `lr` is chosen.
+Note that this box cannot also be higer than `lb`

+Note that

+Note that the optimal solution of `B'` is at worst the same count as the optimal solution of `B`.

+Contained inside the region `lr`, examine the remaining boxes lower than, and greater than `lb`.
+If it exists, say left-most box which is lower in y than `lb` is `llb`, and the left-most box which is greater in y than `lb` call it `rlb`.
+If

 Take an optimal solution to the rect covering of boxes *B*.
-Now, this optimal solution must include 1
+Now, this optimal solution must include 1 tile which has its left-most edge be the edge of